mattvick/knucklegrid-for-designer/README.md

 Use the supplied designs as reference and adjust tailwind styling of the components to match the designs.

-Add styling for the following:

-- Dark theme
+- Use only Tailwind
-- Light theme
+- Create both a dark and a light theme
-- Responsive design (styling for all breakpoints)
+- Create styling for all breakpoints (a responsive layout)

-Greate a PR on GitHub with your changes
+Create a Pull Request (PR) on GitHub with your changes